5. Stay alert

-Part of the fun of summer: You're probably shaking up your normal routine.
+Part of the fun of any vacation: You're shaking up your normal routine.

-If you're visiting places you haven't gone before, keep an eye peeled for skimming devices before you hit ATMs, says Velasquez.
+If you're visiting places you haven't gone before, keep an eye peeled for skimming devices before you hit ATMs, says Velasquez, of the Identity Theft Resource Center.

-Scope out your surroundings with an eye toward your personal and financial safety, just as you would any other time of year.
+Scope out your surroundings with an eye toward your personal and financial safety, just as you would at any other time.

 Another tip that can make your life easier: "If you're running around doing different things," a money belt or travel purse can make life easier, Velasquez says.